ARM-software/libddssec/doc/coding.md

 )
 ```

+Note: There are multiple timers used for the tests:
+- For the each test cases.
+The timeout is set to 6 minutes.
+- For the test script in `tools/testbench.py`, the time to send, compile and run
+  the test is bounded to 25 minutes.
+For each expected output after a command is
+  started, the script will wait for 6 minutes before timeout.

 # Adding new builtin to the tests or TA.

 Builtin can be used in the tests or the TA.
 There are two different targets for